cdt15/lingam/README.md

 Should you use this package for performing **GroupLiNGAM algorithm**, we kindly request you to cite the following paper:

 * Y. Kawahara, K. Bollen, S. Shimizu and T. Washio. **GroupLiNGAM: Linear non-Gaussian acyclic models for sets of variables.** Arxiv preprint arXiv:1006.5041, 2010. [[PDF]](https://arxiv.org/abs/1006.5041)

+Should you use this package for performing **ABIC-LiNGAM algorithm**, we kindly request you to cite the following paper:

+* Y. Morinishi and S. Shimizu. **Differentiable causal discovery of linear non-Gaussian acyclic models under unmeasured confounding.** Transactions on Machine Learning Research (TMLR), 2025. [[PDF]](https://openreview.net/forum?id=HR7MFlW73I)

 ### Causality and prediction